To the Members of Indosolar Limited

 As required by section 143(3) of the Act we report that:

 c.
-The balance sheet the statement of profit and loss and the cash flow statementdealt with by this Report are in agreement with the books of account;
+The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Cash Flow Statement and the Changes in Equity dealt with by this Report arein agreement with the books of account;

-g.
-With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in Annexure B;and
+h.
+With respect to the adequacy of the internal financial control sover financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in Annexure B;and.

-i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial Statements - Refer note 41 & 43 to the financial statements;
+(i) The Company has disclosed the impact of pending litigations on its financialposition initslnd AS financial statements - Refer note 38 to the Ind AS financialstatements;

 Annexure-A to the Auditor's Report

 The Annexure referred to in Independent Auditors' Report to the members of the Companyon the Ind AS financial statements for the year ended 31st March 2018.We report that: